neolefty/indirect-svg/README.md

     export const Logo = () => <LogoSvg className="App-logo"/>

+To build a publishable version of it, `npm run prepare`.

 ### 2. Import

 The importing project uses it in its own `src/App.tsx`: